curtsheller/notes/eMail/Buttondown.md

 1. You Promotion tab, if using Gmail
 2. Your "Spam" folder
-3 Ask your cat.
-The probably knocked it out of your inbox.
+3. Ask your cat.
+They probably knocked it out of your inbox.

 ### What IS You Favorite, Go To Tuning: